honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 4. Create a virtualenv: `python -m venv ./venv` (or `python3 -m venv ./venv`)
 5. Activate the virtualenv: `source ./venv/bin/activate` (or `.\env\Scripts\activate`)
 7. Do what you need to do with the project
-8. Every time you (un)install new package by `pip`, make sure to update the `requirements.txt` file either manually or by `pip freeze`
+8. Every time you (un)install a new package by `pip`, make sure to update the `requirements.txt` file either manually or by `pip freeze`
 9. When you're done, close your terminal or type `deactivate`

 ### Cloning a project from GitHub